 Benefits of self-paced learning

-There are many benefits of self-paced learning.
-This type of online learning program is often ideal for busy professionals whose changing schedules make it difficult for them to complete the same amount of work each week.
+There are many benefits of learning at your own pace.
+A self-paced online learning program is often ideal for busy professionals whose changing schedules make it difficult for them to complete the same amount of work each week.
 Self-paced learning enables you to study when you have time.

-Here are some of the benefits of self-paced online learning:
+Here are some of the benefits of learning at your own pace:

 - Flexibility: On-demand courses offer flexibility for your learning style.
 If you need extra time to process course information, you can take it.
 For example, if you’re having trouble understanding a specific lesson, on-demand learning allows you to spend as much time as you need with the material.